-Jo lectures in the HE business department and supports students who want to improve their grades or are struggling with the certain aspects of academic assessment.
+Jo has been with the University Centre for the past two years and supports students who want to improve their grades or are struggling with the certain aspects of academic assessment.
 She helps students develop a range of skills including referencing, paraphrasing and academic writing, and can assist with interpreting and responding to tutor feedback.
 Jo has a BA (Hons) in English and a PGCE in English Literacy and ESOL.